 self-protected action frame: The protection on each Self-protected Action frame is optionally provided by the protocol that uses the frame.
 See 9.6.15.1 (General).

-sensor station (STA): A sub 1 GHz (S1G) non-access point (non-AP) STA that has certain traffic and device characteristics (e.g., limited payload size, limited traffic volume, battery operated device) and is allowed to associate with an access point (AP) that transmits an S1G Beacon, a Probe Response, or a PV1 Probe Response frame containing the S1G Capabilities element with the STA Type Support subfield indicating a sensor basic service set (BSS) or a mixed BSS.
+sensor station (STA): [sensor STA] A sub 1 GHz (S1G) non-access point (non-AP) STA that has certain traffic and device characteristics (e.g., limited payload size, limited traffic volume, battery operated device) and is allowed to associate with an access point (AP) that transmits an S1G Beacon, a Probe Response, or a PV1 Probe Response frame containing the S1G Capabilities element with the STA Type Support subfield indicating a sensor basic service set (BSS) or a mixed BSS.

-service information client (SIC): A logical entity that initiates station (STA) service discovery.
+service information client: [SIC] A logical entity that initiates station (STA) service discovery.

-service information registry (SIR): A logical entity that contains caches of information about services that are available via the basic service set (BSS).
+service information registry: [SIR] A logical entity that contains caches of information about services that are available via the basic service set (BSS).

-service interval (SI): The interval between the starts of two successive scheduled service -periods (SPs).
+service interval: [SI] The interval between the starts of two successive scheduled service -periods (SPs).

-service period (SP): A period of time during which one or more downlink individually addressed frames are transmitted to a quality-of-service (QoS) station (STA) and/or one or more transmission opportunities (TXOPs) are granted to the same STA.
+service period: [SP] A period of time during which one or more downlink individually addressed frames are transmitted to a quality-of-service (QoS) station (STA) and/or one or more transmission opportunities (TXOPs) are granted to the same STA.
 SPs are either scheduled or unscheduled.

 A non–access point (non-AP) STA can have at most one nongroupcast with retries SP (non-GCR-SP) active at any time.